-So how many hours should we be getting?
-Experts recommend adults get 7.5-9 hours of good quality sleep per night, teenagers need 9-10 and infants need 14-16 hours depending on their age.
+When it comes to being sleep deprived experts recommend that adults get 7.5-9 hours of good quality sleep per night, teenagers need 9-10 and infants need 14-16 hours depending on their age.
 Going to bed earlier may be the answer for some, but for others the quality of sleep needs some work too.

-You may have heard of the term ‘Sleep hygiene’ and be wondering what that means.
-Sleep hygiene is all about the environment you create around bedtime which involves habits and rituals which are conducive to sleeping well on a regular basis.
-Many of these ideas are common sense, however in the busy world we live in they are often forgotten or neglected.
+You may have heard of the term ‘sleep hygiene’ and be wondering what that means.
+Sleep hygiene is all about the environment you create around bedtime.
+This involves habits and rituals which are conducive to sleeping well on a regular basis.
+Many of these ideas are common sense, however, in the busy world we live in they are often forgotten or neglected.
 Try to include these rituals every night and watch your sleep quality improve:

-- No screens for 1-2 hours before bed (put that phone on Do Not Disturb!)
+- No screens for 1-2 hours before bed (put that phone on Do Not Disturb!).

-- Go to bed at the same time each night – the earlier the better, aim to be asleep by 10pm
+- Go to bed at the same time each night – the earlier the better, aim to be asleep by 10pm.

-- End your day with a good book and a cup of herbal (non-caffeinated) tea in bed
+- End your day with a good book and a cup of herbal (non-caffeinated) tea in bed.

-- Turn down the lights– use only a bedside lamp to read
+- Turn down the lights– use only a bedside lamp to read.

-- Spend time outdoors in natural light during the day to remind your body of its natural circadian rhythm
+- Spend time outdoors in natural light during the day to remind your body of its natural circadian rhythm.

 Furthermore, magnesium is required for the synthesis of serotonin, a neurotransmitter required for regulating our sleep cycles.
 Serotonin goes on to make melatonin (am I losing you?!) and melatonin is the hormone DIRECTLY associated with healthy and restful sleep.
 Our bodies are depleted of magnesium during stressful periods, so supplementing is necessary to bring our levels back up and ensure we are getting the good quality sleep required.
-As with all supplements, the quality and type of magnesium used makes all the difference (don’t waste your money on the cheap supermarket brands), so ask your practitioner to recommend a supplement.
+As with all supplements, the quality and type of magnesium used makes all the difference.
+Don’t waste your money on the cheap supermarket brands, so ask your practitioner to recommend a supplement.

 Now, turn off your screen and jump into bed with a chamomile tea!
 Sweet dreams.